Breed Tips

 Initial Costs: $500-$550

-Since this is a not-so-small breed, it would need bigger sizes of a bed, crate, food and water bowls, toys and chewies, leashes, and collars, among other things.
+Since this is a not-so-small breed, it would need a larger bed, crate, food and water bowl, toys and chewies, leashes, and collars, etc. than a smaller breed.
 The initial set-up items here could cost you around $500-$550.

 Microchipping: $50-$70

 90% of the lost pets in the U.S. are not found.
-This is where microchipping can help.
+A statistic that can be very defeating for pet parents who become separated from their pet.
+But this is where microchipping your pet can make a significant difference in your chances of being reunited.
 70-80% of microchipped pets find their way back home.
-The cost can vary from state to state, but the average cost is around $50.
-Along with a dog license, it could cost an additional 10-20 bucks.
+The cost can vary from state to state, but the average cost for microchipping your pet is about $50.
+If you also purchase a dog license, it could expect to spend an additional $10-$20.

 Vaccinations: $250-$300

-There are certain core vaccinations that a Rottweiler would need.
+There are certain core vaccinations that your Rottweiler would need.
 These include distemper, parvovirus, Adenovirus, type 1, Adenovirus, type 2, and rabies.
 All of these could cost you around $150-$200.

-There are certain non-core vaccinations as well that are recommended by most vets for a Rottweiler.
+There are certain non-core vaccinations that are also recommended by most vets for a Rottweiler.
 These include parainfluenza, Lyme disease, and leptospirosis.
 The cost of these vaccines can be around $130-$150.

 Miscellaneous: $200-$300